clevercanyon/skeleton/dev/.files/docs/usage/bin-scripts/update.md

 -   Runs a full dotfiles update using a copy of the latest `./dev/.files/bin/updater/index.js` from `@clevercanyon/skeleton`.
 This will update the entire `./dev/.files` directory and process updates across all the accompanying project dotfiles found in the main `@clevercanyon/skeleton` project directory.
 Any `<custom:start></custom:end>` sections in your project will be preserved.

--   A few properties in `./package.json` will be reset to their expected, and necessary, values during the update.
+-   A few properties in `./package.json` will be reset to their expected and necessary values during the update.
 For a detailed look at which `./package.json` properties you should never change (or they'll be lost during a dotfiles update), please review `./dev/.files/bin/updater/data/package.json/updates.json`.

+    -   Additionally, when running the `$ npm run update:project` script, the following `./package.json` properties will also be automatically updated to match your project build configuration.
+Therefore, you should never change any of these manually, as those changes would be lost during a project update.

+    ```json
+    "exports": [],
+    "module": "",
+    "main": "",
+    "browser": "",
+    "unpkg": "",
+    "types": "",
+    "typesVersions": {}
+    ```

 ## Updates Dotfiles + Project